gibbz00/evolve/README.md

     | tar --verbose --extract --preserve-permissions --ungzip --file -
 ```

-2. Edit evolve.env to your liking with your favorite text editor.
+2. Configure evolve.env to your liking with your favorite text editor.
 It will be put into /root during the preparation script, but self-removed by the end of the setup script.

 ```
-$ cd evolve-development/src
+$ cd evolve-development
 $ nvim evolve.env # ;)
 ```

 3. Have the SD-card in hand and run the preparation script. **Backup any important data on the SD-card before proceeding.
 All data will irrevocaly be wiped.**